nstjuliana/Company-MCP/memory-bank/progress.md

 2. **No Tests**: No automated test suite
 3. **Schema Updates**: Manual process, no automation
 4. **Error Handling**: Some edge cases may not be handled gracefully
+5. **Markdown Format**: Downloaded files are in markdown format, may need conversion to JSON for indexing

 ### Data Status
 - **Indexed Content**: 41 tables, 428 documents (per README)